travigd/documentation/getting-started/reading-subscribing-events.md

 ## Read a Single Event

 The feed has a single item inside of it, the one you posted in [part 1](~/getting-started/index.md).
-You can see details of the event in the _Stream Browser_ tab in the admin web interface by clicking a stream to see its events, and then clicking an event.
+You can see details of the event in the _Stream Browser_ tab in the Admin UI by clicking a stream to see its events, and then clicking an event.
 Or with cURL, issue a `GET` to the `alternate` URI value from the response above.

 ### [Request](#tab/tabid-8)